 Every application requires a unique application domain name.
 The application domain identifies your application in the Runtime Manager.

 In the Deploy Application dialog, enter a unique application name.
 Valid names contain alphanumeric characters and dashes, and contain at most 42 characters.
 If the name is valid, the Runtime Manager alerts you whether it is available or already reserved by another user.

 The Deployment Target field lets you specify where you want to deploy your application:

-On the Cloud Foundry
+On the Pivotal Cloud Foundry (PCF)